-Anand Agneshwar: Increasing the number of attorneys of color in leadership positions at the firm, including practice chairs, relationship partners, and office heads; making sure every associate is given a chance to succeed.
+Anand Agneshwar, partner: Increasing the number of attorneys of color in leadership positions at the firm, including practice chairs, relationship partners, and office heads; making sure every associate is given a chance to succeed.

 Chambers Associate: What did you find to be the most effective ways to address and act upon these issues and why were these approaches successful?

-Anand Agneshwar: We have implemented a sponsorship program for black associates and have instituted a practice group program to require practice chair oversight over the success of attorneys of color, women, and other groups.
+Anand Agneshwar, partner: We have implemented a sponsorship program for black associates and have instituted a practice group program to require practice chair oversight over the success of attorneys of color, women, and other groups.

-Anand Agneshwar: The need for community and sponsorship has never been greater, and affinity groups at A&P have risen to the challenge.
+Anand Agneshwar, partner: The need for community and sponsorship has never been greater, and affinity groups at Arnold & Porter have risen to the challenge.
 They are more an integral part of the fabric of the firm now, putting on firmwide events, regularly interacting with firm management, and being asked to advise on firm programming.

 “In recent years, while the focus of building community remains, so has a focus on inclusivity and helping educate allies and broader firm audiences about issues impacting underrepresented professionals and marginalized communities.”